 Our Testing Experience

-Hughes felt surprisingly structured from the first sit.
-I could work on a laptop without immediately sliding forward, and when I leaned back for a show, the cushion gave a little without collapsing into a hammock.
-Marcus tested the front edge by perching and standing up quickly; it stayed supportive and didn’t dip.
+Hughes felt composed from the first sit.
+I could open a laptop without sliding forward, and when I leaned back later, the cushion gave a little without turning mushy.
+Marcus tested the front edge by perching and standing up quickly, and it stayed steady instead of folding under him.

 What we liked: